Consumer Analysis - Definition, Importance, Steps & Example

 Objectives of consumer analysis are to find out information about:

-• Profile of the consumers: This includes demographic, economic, social, geographical characteristics of the consumer and any other special interests of the consumer that are relevant.
+This includes demographic, economic, social, geographical characteristics of the consumer and any other special interests of the consumer that are relevant.
 It also includes the buying process of the consumer i.e. factors like the decision making unit, time and frequency of purchase, how the consumer makes the purchase and the method of payment.
-The former is called demographic analysis and the latter is called behavioural analysis.
+The former is called demographic analysis and the latter is called behavioral analysis.

 Step2: Identifying and describing demographics of the customers